The Village Headmaster: 2021 Revival

 In a 2013 interview with the Nigerian Tribune, Tunde Oloyede, who produced 364 episodes of the series stated: "Before the Ambassador (Olusola) died, we had been working on bringing back The Village Headmaster in three possible formats.
 On film, on stage, and back to television."

 In 2021, three decades after the short-lived 1991 revival, a new series of The Village Headmaster was announced.
 Filming had commenced in 2020, and trailers were released on the NTA and YouTube.
 The revamped series is a collaboration with the NTA and Wale Adenuga Productions, and is expected to air in April 2021.
 As majority of the previous cast are either deceased or retired, most roles have been recast, notably with Chris Iheuwa who is the fourth actor in the lead role.
-Demujo Lewis reprises his role as the village's chief, as do Ibidun Allison (Amebo), Dele Osawe (Teacher Fadele), Dan Imoudu (Dagbolu), and Melville Obriango (Teacher Oghene).
+Dejumo Lewis reprises his role as the village's chief, as do Ibidun Allison (Amebo), Dele Osawe (Teacher Fadele), Dan Imoudu (Dagbolu), and Melville Obriango (Teacher Oghene).
 New actors include veterans Rachel Oniga (Iyalode) and Jide Kosoko (Eleyinmi), and Monica Friday (Tega Abaga).

 Popular culture

 The Village Headmaster is responsible for coining several terms now part of Nigerian culture.
-"Amebo" is used to refer to rumourmongers; in 2019, actress Ibidun Allison appeared as her Village Headmaster character Amebo in an advertising campaign for telecommunications company Globacom.
+"Amebo" is used to refer to rumourmongers, and in 2019, actress Ibidun Allison appeared as her Village Headmaster character Amebo in an advertising campaign for telecommunications company Globacom.
 The term "Gorimapa", after Kabiyesi's servant, is a common nickname for follicly-challenged men, and "Okoro" is used to describe Igbo stereotypes.